FeynCalc 10.2 and FeynHelpers 2: Multiloop calculations streamlined: Acknowledgments

 \section{Acknowledgments}

-The author would like to acknowledge Guido Bell, Philipp Böer, Sudeepan Datta, Joshua Davies, Marvin Gerlach, Florian Herren, Dennis Horstmann, Tobias Huber, Aliaksei Kachanovich, Martin Lang, Fabian Lange, Vitaly Magerya, Alexander Smirnov, Matthias Steinhauser, Johann Usovitsch for useful discussions and comments that helped to improve the multiloop capabilities of \textsc{FeynCalc} and \textsc{FeynHelpers}.
-His research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 — TRR 257 “Particle Physics Phenomenology after the Higgs Discovery”.
+The author would like to thank Guido Bell, Philipp Böer, Sudeepan Datta, Joshua Davies, Marvin Gerlach, Florian Herren, Dennis Horstmann, Tobias Huber, Aliaksei Kachanovich, Martin Lang, Fabian Lange, Vitaly Magerya, Alexander Smirnov, Matthias Steinhauser, Johann Usovitsch for valuable discussions and insightful comments that contributed to improving the multiloop capabilities \textsc{FeynCalc} and \textsc{FeynHelpers}.
+The author is also grateful to Tom Steudtner for his valuable insights into the intricacies of tadpole expansions.
+VS's research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 — TRR 257 “Particle Physics Phenomenology after the Higgs Discovery”.
 This paper has been assigned preprint numbers P3H-25-112 and SI-HEP-2025-31.